RamSailopal/Vista-graphql/README.md

 1) Patients - Returns data for all patients using the REST API endpoint
 2) Patient - Returns data for patients using the REST API endpoint, based on a passed name argument
 3) Patients1 - Returns data for all patients using mongodb
-4) Patient1 - Returns data for patients using mongob, based on a passed name argument
+4) Patient1 - Returns data for patients using mongodb, based on a passed name argument

 # Schema